ETTAAJ/RENTAL-CARS/README.md

 **Issue**: "WhatsApp link not working"
 - **Solution**: Verify WhatsApp number format in `/config/app.php`
 - Format: Country code + number (no spaces, no + sign)
-- Example: `212612345678` for Morocco
+- Example: `1234567890` (replace with your actual number)

 **Issue**: "Currency conversion not working"
+- **Solution**:
+  - Check that currencies are added in Admin Panel → Settings → Currency Management
+  - Verify a base currency is set (one currency should be marked as "Base Currency")
-- **Solution**: Check exchange rates in admin Settings
+  - Check exchange rates are configured correctly
   - Verify JavaScript is enabled in browser
   - Clear browser cache

 ### File Structure